 7. Nopal Cactus Cleans The Colon

 The high fiber content of prickly pear not only helps in lowering blood sugar/glucose and cholesterol levels but also helps in regulating the general functioning of the colon.
 Enough glucose is absorbed, and unhealthy fats and excess bile are eliminated from the body.
 This keeps the colon in optimum health.
-The inflammation and oxidative stress that the colon is being subjected to are also alleviated.
+The inflammation and oxidative stressi XA condition that can harm cells and tissues brought on by an imbalance between the body's antioxidants and free radicals. that the colon is being subjected to are also alleviated.
 The antioxidants present in prickly pear eliminate the free radicals and inflammation-inducing compounds, thus cleansing and protecting the colon (11).

 8. Soothes The Stomach